The Magic Roundabout: Theme tunes

-The show's theme by Alain Legrand, was a cheerful organ tune.
+The show's theme by Alain Legrand was a cheerful organ tune.
 In the early black-and-white episodes, it was played more slowly with a degree of sadness.
 There were also two different additional theme songs for reruns of the original French version; the first, "C'est moi, Pollux" (1983), was a moderately popular single in France, while the theme from 1990 was an upbeat Hammond organ pop tune with children's vocals.

 Film versions

 Unlike the series, both films featured a villain in the Magic Roundabout canon.

 Dougal and the Blue Cat

 Danot made a longer film, Pollux et le chat bleu, in 1970 which was also adapted by Thompson and shown in Britain as Dougal and the Blue Cat.
-The story centers around Dougal, who becomes suspicious when a blue cat arrives at the Magic Garden.
+The story centres on Dougal, who becomes suspicious when a blue cat arrives at the Magic Garden.
 It turned out the cat, named Buxton, was working for an unseen voice (named the Blue Voice) of an abandoned factory, who wanted to take over the garden and turn everything into the colour blue.
 Upon this takeover, the residents of the garden also ended up being imprisoned, except for Dougal, who made a plan to rescue his friends.
 Among the film's many highlights, Buxton made a disguised Dougal face his ultimate weakness by locking him in a room full of sugar.
-The Blue Voice was voiced by Fenella Fielding and was the only time that Eric Thompson called in another person to voice a character.
+The Blue Voice was voiced by Fenella Fielding and was the only time Thompson called in another person to voice a character.